bohendo/blog-content/health/ldl.md

 HDL acts as a spare-parts transporter as well: when VLDL gets restructured to LDL, some new lipoproteins are required & these are provided by HDL.

-Like LDL, HDL contains more cholesterol than triglycerides so it's similarly common to refer to it as "HDL Cholesterol" ie cholesterol that's being transported in HDL particles.
-The Statin Hypothesis claims that HDL represents "good cholesterol" & you generally want high levels of it in your blood.
+Like LDL, HDL contains more cholesterol than triglycerides so it's similarly common to refer to it's payload as "HDL Cholesterol" ie cholesterol that's being transported in HDL particles.
+The Statin Hypothesis claims that cholesterol in HDL represents "good cholesterol" & you generally want high levels of it in your blood.

 ## Lipids and Heart Disease